Heather Langenkamp: 1980s: A Nightmare on Elm Street franchise and Just the Ten of Us stardom

+1990s—2000s: New Nightmare, Tonya and Nancy, and acting hiatus

-In 1994, Craven approached Langenkamp to star in a standalone film in the A Nightmare on Elm Street franchise that he was writing.
+Langenkamp portrayed the figure skater Nancy Kerrigan in the NBC television film Tonya & Nancy: The Inside Story, released in 1994, which focused on Tonya Harding's husband's attack.
+Also in 1994, Craven approached Langenkamp to star in a standalone film in the A Nightmare on Elm Street franchise that he was writing.
 The film, set in the real world, would feature Langenkamp portraying a fictionalized version of herself.
 Langenkamp was hesitant to sign on to the production due to the premise and was unsure how the film would be received.
 However, she agreed after having conversations with Craven.
 On the film, Langenkamp stated "It's a really interesting concept, and it's one of the only horror movies where the monster's really in the background, at least until the end.
 But it's all about our mentality about fear."
 Wes Craven's New Nightmare was released in 1994, and opened to critical praise, being cited as an influential "metahorror" film.
 Joe Leydon of Variety stated that she "proves she is still one of cinema’s most resourceful scream queens here."
 Langenkamp became pregnant with her daughter during the final stages of filming for New Nightmare and attests that after this production, she struggled to put in the effort required for a successful acting career while balancing family life, resulting in a hiatus in pursuing roles.

 Langenkamp starred in Robert Kurtzman's low-budget superhero film The Demolitionist (1995).
 In 1997, she portrayed housewife Lou Ann Solomon under the pursuit of shapeshifting aliens in an episode of the short-lived science fiction horror television series Perversions of Science.
 She later starred in the direct-to-video film Fugitive Mind (1999).
 Langenkamp played Janet Thompson in an episode of JAG (2002).
+After her appearance on JAG, she took an extensive break from acting to focus on her family.